filecoin-project/devgrants/rfps/rfp-reputation-system.md

 While we aim to leave the specifics of the reputation system to the reputation system, proposals in this space should conform to the following high level requirements:

 - Network participants should be able to query available miners and get back a response that includes (but not limited to):
-  - Successful deals with no penalties
+  - Number and % (where applicable) of deals with no penalties
-  - Number of slashed contracts
+  - Number and % (where applicable) of slashed contracts
-  - Number of dropped contracts
+  - Number and % (where applicable) of dropped contracts
+  - Number and % of failed deals (if possible) -- i.e. the number of deals that were attempted but failed, possibly due to this miner having spotty connectivity
+  - % of retrieval requests successfully fulfilled
+  - Number of files retrieved
+  - Lifetime data stored
+  - Lifetime data retrieved
-- Feedback provided to the network about a specific miner should be substantiated via actions on the network - the proposed solution should verify claims about reputation via queries to the Filecoin Network.
+- Feedback provided to the network about a specific miner should be substantiated via actions on the network - the proposed solution should verify claims about reputation via queries to the Filecoin Network (e.g. by verifying deal state on the Filecoin network).
 - This service should be accessible via a CLI commands, thoughtfully integrated with the workflow required by the go-filecoin network for storage of data.
 - In addition, this service should be extensible such that additional information about the miner might be captured and included over time.